acmucsd/hackschool-wi20/README.md

 Welcome!
 This repository contains slides and examples used in all parts of Hackschool.
 If you're just looking, feel free to play around with any of these examples!

-Starting from Workshop 1, each starter code will be in different branches of the repository.
+This repository might seem complicated, so here is the rundown of how it works.
+Essentially, each folder in the master branch will be used to store example code that is shown in the workshop.
+However, these folders will not contain the project code for the final meme generator.

+## You don't have to worry about missing a Hack School!
+The starter code for the project will exist in the different branches of this repostory!
+As such, no need to feel like missing a single workshop will mess up your ability to learn!
+We encourage you to come out to all the workshops you can.

 # Schedule